tulane-cmps6610-fall-2025/problem-set-04-adumont2/answers.md

 >>**1.
 Proof of Greedy Choice Property**

 >>Let $2^k$ be the largest coin denomination relevant to this problem such that $2^k \le N$.
 There exists an optimal solution for $N$ that includes at least one coin of value $2^k$.
-The general intuition here is that if we don't take the biggest possible coin, we will be forced to make up its value using a combination of smaller coins; for coins of power-of-2, any combination of smaller coins is awlays a worse deal (ie. requires more coins) than just taking the one big coin first.
+The general intuition here is that if we don't take the biggest possible coin, we will be forced to make up its value using a combination of smaller coins; for coins of power-of-2, any combination of smaller coins is always a worse deal (ie. requires more coins) than just taking the one big coin first.
 We will show this with a proof by contradiction.

 >>**Proof**